xomvio/blossom/README.md

 - Decentralized chat architecture using Yggdrasil network
 - Create or join chat rooms with unique room keys
 - Real-time communication between users in the same room
-- End-to-end encryption using AES-256-GCM (plus Yggdrasil's encryption)
+- End-to-end encryption from Yggdrasil

 ## Requirements
 - Yggdrasil installed on the system.

-## How is it Works
+## How Does it Work
 ### Running the Blossom
 Blossom must be run as sudo.
 This is because Blossom will handle Yggdrasil and IPv6 address every time you connect to a room.
 This means every time you created or joined a room, you do it with a disposable IPv6 address in yggdrasil network.

 ### User Creates or Joins a Chat Room
 Running Blossom without CLI arguments means creating and hosting a new chat session with a random username.
-You can specify the username using the --username argument. --roomkey argument is for joining an existing chat session.
+If you want to join an existing room, you should use --roomkey argument which your host will give you.
 Roomkey is simply a base64 encoded version of the host's temporary IPv6 address.

 ### Generating a Unique Node ID
 When the Blossom is ran, it generates a unique node ID using the Yggdrasil network's cryptographic algorithms.
 This node ID is used to find the host's machine on the network.

-### Sending a message
-When a user sends a message, Blossom encrypts the message using the AES-256-GCM encryption algorithm and sends it to the host's local server via Yggdrasil.

-### Receiving Message at Host
+### Sending and Receiving Messages
-Every user in the room sends their messages into host's local server.
-When the host's machine receives the message, it sends message to everyone in the chat room including self.
-Well...
-This may sounds like we are centralizing the host a little bit.
-But we can talk about it.
+Each user in the room sends their messages to the host's machine.
+When the host's machine receives the message, it sends the message to everyone in the chat room, including itself.
+That is, not everyone is both a server and a client at the same time.
+Which means only host will reveal its temporary address to everyone in the room.
+The addresses of the room participants are only revealed to the host.

 ### Closing the Blossom
 Using Ctrl + C is important to gracefully shutdown the application.
 This is: